davis-junior/price-alerter/README.md

 # TODO
 - Decouple internal list of dictionaries of products to external YAML config or similar
 - Implement polling interval as YAML argument
-- Implement argparse with arguments for the YAML config file, SQLite database file, and ntfy channel
+- Implement argparse with arguments for the YAML config file, SQLite database file
-- Implement matplotlib graphs showing price history over time
-- After testing locally, bring my Walmart CAPTCHA images into source
-- Refactor structure into classes and other modules since current design has become monolithic